Kasseri Cheese vs Pecorino Romano Cheese

 Milk Type and Treatment

-Kasseri Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Kasseri Cheese is made with goat and sheep milk that is typically raw or pasteurized.
 Pecorino Romano Cheese is made with sheep milk.

 Composition and Texture